A Survey of Reinforcement Learning For Economics: Quantile, Robust and Constrained Reinforcement Learning

 where $p = 10$ is the unit price, $\kappa_e \in \{2, 5\}$ is the production cost for dirty and clean energy respectively, $h = 1$ is the holding cost, $\xi_e \in \{3.0, 0.5\}$ is the emission rate, $D_t$ is stochastic demand, and $\gamma = 0.95$.

+Table~\ref{tab:carbon_results} and Figure~\ref{fig:carbon_convergence} compare the constrained LP oracle, unconstrained Q-learning, and Lagrangian Q-learning with the dual update in~\eqref{eq:dual_update}.
+Each Q-learning variant runs over ten seeds.
+The table reports means and standard errors.\footnote{The LP oracle value is computed by exact policy evaluation $V = (I - \gamma P_\pi)^{-1} R_\pi$, an infinite-horizon quantity.
+The Q-learning returns are Monte Carlo averages over rollouts truncated at horizon $H = 100$.
+With $\gamma^{100} \approx 6\times 10^{-3}$, the truncation removes a non-negative discounted tail bounded by roughly $\gamma^{H} r_{\max}/(1-\gamma)$, on the order of one to two percent of the return.
+Part of the gap between the LP value and the Q-learning returns is therefore truncation bias rather than policy suboptimality.}

-Table~\ref{tab:carbon_results} and Figure~\ref{fig:carbon_convergence} compare three methods: the constrained LP oracle, unconstrained Q-learning, and Lagrangian Q-learning with dual ascent on~\eqref{eq:dual_update}.
-Unconstrained Q-learning converges near the DP optimum (return 255 versus 273) but violates the carbon budget by a factor of three (cost 96 versus $d = 31$).
-The learned multiplier rises from zero, overshoots to $\lambda \approx 3.2$ before settling at $\lambda \approx 1.40$, near the analytical shadow price $\lambda^* = 1.20$.
-The overshoot is the characteristic oscillation of naive dual ascent that \citet{Stooke2020}'s PID controller is designed to dampen.
-Because the transient spike drives the policy toward clean energy more aggressively than necessary, the final cost (27) undershoots the budget (31), leaving the Lagrangian agent slightly too conservative (return 180 versus the LP optimum of 186).
-The LP optimal policy is stochastic, mixing dirty and clean energy at a single state; Q-learning recovers a deterministic approximation.
+Unconstrained Q-learning approaches the unconstrained DP return, with $257.8 \pm 3.2$ against 273.00, but violates the carbon budget.
+Its cost is $99.08 \pm 2.62$ against $d = 31.35$.
+Under the dual update, the learned multiplier rises from zero and settles at $\lambda \approx 1.40$, near the analytical shadow price $\lambda^* = 1.20$.
+Across ten seeds, the peak value is $1.405 \pm 0.002$, within $1.0\%$ of the settling value.
+Naive dual ascent therefore exhibits little of the overshoot that \citet{Stooke2020}'s PID controller is designed to dampen.
+The final $\lambda$ is $16.7\%$ above $\lambda^*$.
+The corresponding policy holds emissions at $28.44 \pm 3.60$, below the budget of 31.35, and returns $178.4 \pm 4.0$ against the LP optimum of 186.4.
+The LP policy randomizes between dirty and clean energy at one state, while Q-learning recovers a deterministic approximation.